G1OJS/NECBOL/README.md

 - **Example files**: Simple dipole, Hentenna with reflector with example parameter sweep, Circular version of Skeleton Slot Cube with Optimiser code

 ![Capture](https://github.com/user-attachments/assets/f8d57095-cbbd-4a02-9e40-2d81520a3799)

-### ⚠️ **Note:** NECBOL is a very new project, and my first released using pip.
-Code comments are work in progress, and I have yet to decide how to add a user guide.

 ## 🛠 Installation